Get Your Employment Arbitration Case Packet — File in New Salem Without a Lawyer

 In New Salem, arbitration generally begins with the inclusion of an arbitration clause in employment contracts or through mutual agreement after a dispute arises.
 The process involves several key steps:

-- Selection of Arbitrator: Parties select or are assigned an arbitrator with expertise in employment law and familiarity with community dynamics.
+- Selection of Arbitrator: Parties select or are assigned an arbitrator with expertise in employment law and familiarity at a local employer.

 - Pre-Arbitration Hearing: The parties present their positions, exchange relevant documents, and agree on procedural rules.